July 26 Column: Gardener Profile Marie Cole

 It’s very likely her childhood experiences gave her the ability to come up with ingenious solutions to problems.

 “I grew up on a 500-acre cattle ranch.
 My folks were farmers and so were my grandparents, great-grandparents and their parents,” she shared.
 “We had an orchard and huge garden so we hardly ever had to buy groceries.
-We raised all our vegetables, had two root cellars full of spuds and vegetables, jams, canned fruit and veggies, and freezers full of beef from our cattle.
+All of us raised all our vegetables, had two root cellars full of spuds and vegetables, jams, canned fruit and veggies, and freezers full of beef from our cattle.
 We had milk cows so we made our own butter.”

 Thinking back to the problematic willow tree, Marie had this to say: